 • Establishing beehive demonstrations promoting best practices for maintaining sustainable bee colonies

-The Agriculture and Nutrition Development Workers and their counterparts spend a substantial amount of time in the field working directly with farmers.
-In the early stages of the assignment they may work directly with their counterpart one or more days a week at their office and in the field, and later in service, they will spend the majority of their time in the field with the farming families.
+To do this, you will spend a substantial amount of time in the field working directly with farmers.
+In the early stages of your service, you may work directly with a local Development Agent one or more days a week at their office and in the field.
+Later, as you become more comfortable in your community and your language skills improve, you will spend the majority of your time in the field with the farming families.
 This is a hands-on assignment where you will be working directly with at least five farming families to help them establish and/or improve diverse garden production, adopt new or improved small animal husbandry practices, and increase consumption of more diverse and nutritious foods.

 • Bachelor of Arts/Bachelor of Science degree in any field